dennisleft/cp-readiness/README.md

-Dennis here, seeking to be a good software development
+Dennis here, seeking to be a good software developer